shakegioh/graphql-advanced-boilerplate/README.md

-# Graphql Prisma2 Boilerplate
+# Graphql Advanced Boilerplate

 A great boilerplate to start your new graphql project.
+Based on [graphql-prisma2-boilerplate](https://github.com/microenv/graphql-prisma2-boilerplate).

 ## Development Setup